 It’s impossible to say.
-The lottery companies themselves are very aware of it and are working hard to prevent it.
+The lottery companies themselves are very aware of all these scams and are working hard to prevent them.

 But they only investigate big prize winners as a matter of course.
 They can’t possibly investigate all the millions of small prizes that are won every single week.
 So it’s actually even more likely to happen for small wins where the retailer can simply say “sorry, no win this time” and happily claim your prize.

 So How Do You Protect Yourself?

 - Always sign the back of EVERY ticket as soon as you buy it.

 - Inspect every ticket you buy before you leave the counter – reject any damaged or partially scratched tickets.